microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 - `CustomDataProcessorBase` -> `CustomDataProcessor`
 - `CustomDataProcessorBaseWithSourceParser` -> `CustomDataProcessorWithSourceParser`

+## IApplicationEnvironment

+The following properties have been renamed to better indicate their purpose:
+- `GraphicalUserEnvironment` -> `IsInteractive`

 ## Engine

 The following are required if you are using the `Engine`: